 reality tv

-Well, folks, it's about that time: The Block is upon us for another whirlwind season.
+Well, folks.
+The Block is kicking off the drama for another whirlwind season.

 Watch the trailer for The Block 2025.
 Article continues below.